kubepy/steam-proton-mf-wmv/README.md

 will extract and install any manifest files and dlls with 'wmadmod' in their path.

-### install-mf examples

-You can also try the [install-mf.sh](install-mf.sh) file that installs WMF components from win7sp1 installer.
-There is also [install-mf-64.sh](install-mf-64.sh) for installing into a 64 bit wineprefix.

-Note you will need to run `winetricks mf` first so the installer will be cached (for now install-mf.sh does not download the installer, but relies on winetricks to have done it beforehand).

 ## What exactly it does

 1. Extracts from the cab file using cabextract with 'component' as filter